 As soon as any symptoms of exposure from contaminated sunscreens develop, medical advice must be sought immediately, and legal advice sought so as to hold manufacturers responsible.
 If possible, consult an attorney experienced in tort law, and product liability claims against such manufacturers so as to assess and pursue potential remedies and hold them liable.

-Work With an Injury Attorney in Houston Today
+Work With Houston Benzene Exposure Lawyers Today

 If you have been exposed to benzene through sunscreen products contaminated with it, it is crucial that you seek medical advice immediately and consult an attorney experienced in such matters as soon as possible.